-Fumagalli and Lucarelli (2011), Seccareccia (2013), Passarella and Sawyer (2013), and Passarella (2014) note that financialization (also) consists in a sort of reversal in the surplus and deficit financial positions traditionally attached to, respectively, households and non-financial businesses.
+Fumagalli and Lucarelli (2011), Seccareccia (2013), Passarella and Sawyer (2013), and Passarella (2014) analyze changes in financial-real side relationships in the era of financialization.
+All these contributions note that financialization (also) consists in a sort of reversal in the surplus and deficit financial positions traditionally attached to, respectively, households and non-financial businesses.
 On the one hand, commercial banks have expanded money creation in favor of households.
-Accordingly, households have increasingly run into net deficit positions, and household debt has risen enormously.
+Accordingly, households have increasingly run into net deficit positions, and households' debt has risen enormously.
 On the other hand, non-financial corporations have increasingly deployed large net savings in financial markets in equity buybacks or the accumulation of structured financial assets rather than using them to support real-side investment.